frosttear/CalculationGenerator/README.md

     *   Basic addition and subtraction within 10.
     *   Customizable arithmetic problems (addition, subtraction, multiplication, division) with configurable number ranges and complexity.
     *   Vertical addition and subtraction problems.
+    *   Specialized two-digit multiplication and division practice with educational constraints.
     *   Unit conversion exercises for Chinese RMB (Yuan, Jiao, Fen) and time (Hours, Minutes, Seconds).
 *   **Interactive and Printable:** The pages are designed to be used interactively in the browser or printed for offline practice.
 *   **Minesweeper Game:** A classic Minesweeper game is included for fun and to practice logical thinking.